mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 |image17|

-8. If all looks good, click the (|image18|) button to migrate the changes/updates to the json body on the right.
+8. If all looks good, click the (|image18|) button to migrate the changes/updates to the json body from the rige Node view to the left JSON view.

-9. Select the contents and then copy it to the Blueprint **POST** */blueprints/import_json* within the v3 REST API Explorer.
+9. Select the entire JSON contents shown in the left panel and then copy it to the Blueprint **POST** */blueprints/import_json* within the v3 REST API Explorer.

 |image19|

 10. Click *Try it out!* to import the json as a blueprint.

-11. Check for a status-code fo 200.
+11. Check for a status-code for 200.

-12. Refresh Prism Central and check Blueprints to insure the blueprint imported...
+12. Refresh Prism Central and check Apps/Blueprints to insure the blueprint succesfully imported...

 |image20|